Top 10 Things to Do in Santa Cruz: From Beaches to Boardwalks

 Must-Visit Santa Cruz California Tourist Attractions

-Santa Cruz, California is full of exciting tourist attractions that offer something for everyone.
+Santa Cruz, California, is full of exciting tourist attractions that offer something for everyone.
 The city is famous for its stunning beaches and breathtaking scenic views.

 1. Big Basin Redwoods State Park